This Colombia National Football Team TV schedule will get you sorted on how to watch Los Cafeteros.

 Colombia national team history

-Colombia’s national team got it’s start with a 4-0 win over Costa Rica in 1926.
+The Colombia national football team got it’s start with a 4-0 win over Costa Rica in 1926.

 In the century since, the team has not enjoyed the robust success that the likes of Argentina and Brazil have enjoyed.
 Life in the second-tier of South American footballing nations has come with both highlights and challenges.